Great Bear Lake: Arms

 Arms of Great Bear Lake include the Smith Arm (northwest), the Dease Arm (northeast), the McTavish Arm (southeast), the McVicar Arm (south) and the Keith Arm (southwest).
 The community of Délı̨nę is located on the Keith Arm near the outflow of the Great Bear River that flows west into the Mackenzie River at Tulita.

 Tributaries

 Rivers flowing into Great Bear Lake include the Whitefish River, Big Spruce River, Haldane River, Bloody River, Sloan River, Dease River and the Johnny Hoe River.

-Prehistoric geology
+Geology and geomorphology

 Great Bear Lake lies between two major physiographic regions: the Kazan Uplands portion of the Canadian Shield and the Interior Plains.
-It was part of glacial Lake McConnell in the pre-glacial valleys reshaped by erosional ice during the Pleistocene.
+It was part of glacial Lake McConnell in the pre-glacial valleys reshaped by ice erosion during the Pleistocene.
 Since, the lake has changed from post-glacial rebound following the ice melting.
 Precambrian rocks of the Canadian Shield form the eastern margin of the McTavish Arm.
 These rocks of the Precambrian are sedimentary and metamorphic deposits supplemented by igneous intrusions forming dikes and sills.